Jesushi7/Town-Of-Roles/README.md

 These two players get picked randomly between Crewmates and Impostors.\
 They gain the primary objective to stay alive together.\
 If they are both among the last 3 players, they win.\
-In order to so, they gain access to a private chat, only visible by them in between meetings.\
+In order to do so, they gain access to a private chat, only visible by them in between meetings.\
 However, they can also win with their respective team, hence why the Lovers do not know the role of the other lover.

 ### Game Options